Archetypal branding provides a powerful framework for understanding people’s motivations and behaviours.

 What are archetypes in the first place?

 Archetypes are primal, universal patterns that evoke deep emotions and associations within us.
-We see them play out in our daily lives through characters on TV and in movies, and through friends and family.
+We see them in our daily lives through personalities found in TV, movies, friends and family.

-They are found in our collective unconscious, which is the shared pool of memories, experiences and knowledge of all humans.
-It’s made up of symbols that we see time and time again in our dreams, stories, myths and religions, and represent different parts of our psyche.
+They are found in our collective unconscious: the shared pool of memories, experiences and knowledge of all humans we have.
+It consists of symbols we see time and time again in our dreams, stories, and religions which represent different parts of our psyche.

 What are branding archetypes?

-When we talk about archetypes, we’re talking about the fact that these patterns exist within all of us.
+When we talk about archetypes, we are referring to the fact that these patterns exist within all of us.

-That means your potential customers will be familiar with certain character types from TV shows or stories they’ve read before.
-This shared knowledge can help you understand the different aspects of your business and how they work together.
+That means your potential customers will be familiar with certain character types from TV shows or stories they’ve encountered before.
+You can take advantage of this shared knowledge to understand the different aspects of your business and how they work together.

 When you understand archetypes, you can use them to improve your marketing and grow your business.

-Branding archetypes are patterns or templates that we, at Brandician, utilize to create meaning in our branding process.
+Branding archetypes are patterns or templates that we, at Brandician, use to create meaning in our branding process.

-They help us make sense of your brand and its relation to the world.
-By understanding your company’s archetype, we humanize your vision, mission and values, and tell your story in a way that magnetically attracts the ideal customers and allows you to differentiate your brand from the competition.
+They give a sense of your brand and its relation to the world.
+Understanding your company’s archetype allows us to realize your vision, mission and values.
+It also helps us tell your story in a way that magnetically attracts the right customers, allowing you to differentiate your brand from the competition.

 Are brand archetypes a New-Age thing?